m-im-ha/catPhotoApp/README.md

 # catPhotoApp

-the is a catPhotoApp that i learn from freecodecamp
+this is a catPhotoApp that i learned from freecodecamp.